pier-cli/pier/README.md

 Scripts should be first-class citizens.
 In a GUI world we can find our programs using a menu of sorts.
 In the terminal scripts get lost.

 The idea behind `pier` is to create a central repository for all your scripts, and provide a way to attach metadata about these scripts.
 Using `pier` you can add, remove, list, and run scripts.
 These can be managed by `pier` in a human-readable TOML config, or you can use it to catalog existing scripts that you may have lying around - you'd then simply add the metadata for the specific script, and attach it to the name in the `PATH`.

+## Installation

+From GitHub release: simply download the release binary

+Using Nix package manager:
+1. From GitHub release: `make install` or `nix-env -if derivation.nix`
+2. From source: update `src` in derivation to `./.`

 ## Operation